zoalst/Speak3D/readme.md

   - export function so users can save whatever they create
   - add dat.GUI, for default params
   - GUI for user uploaded textures and models
+  - improve cli's auto-complete
-  - improve cli w/ list of recently submitted commands & auto complete
+  - improve cli w/ list of recently submitted commands
   - ability to manipulate & remove existing geometries
   - enhance start/pause screen
   - bubble as a texture option instead of seperate geometry